Science in the Qur’an?

 So, my dear Muslim reader:

 You adopt, as I just said, the wholly unscientific approach of trying to find data (verses in your Qur’an) that support your theory (that Allah is the author of your Qur’an).
 If you want to show that you’re not scientifically illiterate, and that you understand what you’re doing, I suggest that you follow the scientifically correct approach of first looking at the data (your Qur’anic verses) and then trying to see which theory best explains those data: theory #1, according to which Allah is the author of the Qur’an, or theory #2, according to which the author of the Qur’an is Muhammad, who produced the Qur’an out of his own mind, without Allah’s guidance.
 So I invite you to do this exercise with me: let’s examine together the data, and see which of the two theories explains them best.
 But I must warn you that if you want to have a scientific attitude (because science is our focus of discussion, right?) then you must be objective.
 To be objective means that you must not assume from the outset the thing that you are trying to prove, which is that Allah is the author of the Qur’an.
 It means that you must assume, even temporarily only, that you don’t know who the author of the Qur’an is, and that you try to find this out from what the Qur’an says, and from what we know today about Muhammad, and about the world that surrounds us.
 Can you do that?
 If you can, then you will be objective and your conclusion will be scientific.
 But I believe you can’t do it, because assuming — even for a second — that you don’t know who the author of the Qur’an is would be a sin for you.
-So if you really cannot, then please, do me a favor and go back to your prayers, without wasting my time and without trying to discover science in your Qur’an, because in that case you show very clearly that you don’t know what science is.
+So if you really cannot, then this text is definitely not for you.
+You could be concerned with other things, such as praying and fasting, but not with trying to discover science in the Qur’an; because, before doing that, you must have understood what science is, and how it works.

 However, if you agree with the scientific principle of objectivity, which means that we must not assume beforehand as true the thing we are trying to prove, but we must temporarily suspend our beliefs, must look at the evidence — the data — first, and on the basis of the evidence decide which theory explains it best, then let’s examine together some of the data in the Qur’an.
 Specifically, I would like us to examine the truth of the following idea first: